 Dr Gary Lamph is a Senior Research Fellow in mental health at the University of Central Lancashire and is a Registered Mental Health Nurse and BABCP accredited Cognitive Behavioural Psychotherapist with over 20 year’s experience working in mental health services.
 Gary has worked in a range of services often following new service developments in line with policy led modernisation of mental health services, including forensic inpatients, crisis resolution and home treatment, early intervention in psychosis, psychological therapies service and personality disorder services.

 Gary recently completed the National Institute of Health Research (NIHR) Clinical Doctoral Research Fellowship at the University of Manchester.
 His PhD was entitled ‘Enhancing understanding of the experience of people with common mental health disorders and co-morbid personality disorder traits who present to Primary Care IAPT services’.

 In 2011 Gary won the Nursing Times Award in Mental Health for leading on the development of the Wigan Multi-Agency Personality Disorder service.
 He has a special interest in personality disorder and primary care treatments which is where his current research is focused.
 Gary is a trained and experienced personality disorder trainer and was a lead contributor in the development of NHS northwest E-Learning programme for personality disorder awareness.

-The Committee members are elected annually and are:
+The following Committee members are elected for 3 years: